 Ransomware—a form of malware that threatens to publish a victim’s personal data or block access unless a ransom is paid—also remains one of the most serious cyber security threats, due to its high financial impact and disruptive impact on individuals, businesses and the wider community.

-According to the Australian Cyber Security Centre’s Annual Cyber Threat Report 2020-21, there were nearly 500 cybercrime ransomware reports in the 2020-21 financial year, an increase of nearly 15 per cent from the previous financial year.
+According to the Australian Cyber Security Centre’s Annual Cyber Threat Report 2021-22, there were nearly 450 cybercrime ransomware reports in the 2021-22 financial year, and ransomware has the potential "for cybercriminals to cause widespread disruption".

 On 16 March 2021, one of Melbourne’s public health services was severely affected by a ransomware attack.
 Computer servers and workstations were infected with ransomware that affected four hospitals and aged care facilities.